 3. What do graduate recruiters think of Surrey graduates?

 Surrey is a leading research led University with an excellent reputation for our highly employable graduates.
 As such the University is heavily targeted by large numbers of regional, national and international employers looking to recruit our graduates.

 Many of our students opt to take a professional training year with an employer as part of their programme of study.
 Over the years this has enabled the university to forge excellent links with a wide range of graduate recruiters as well as enabling these students to significantly enhance their future employability.

 Many recruiters are regular visitors to campus and as such students have a great opportunity to find out first hand about a variety of fascinating careers offered by top graduate employers.

 4. What can I do with a degree in…………?

 The options series of leaflets provide a good starting point.
-These can be downloaded from: www.prospects.ac.uk/links/options
+They give an excellent introduction to career options relating to over 70 different degree disciplines.
+Titles can be downloaded free of charge from www.prospects.ac.uk/links/options

-The What do graduates do? publication provides national data based on larger cohorts of graduates and also provides some very useful commentaries to accompany the destination information.
+The What do graduates do? publication provides national data based on large cohorts of graduates and also provides some very useful commentaries to accompany the destination information.

-Details can be found on the prospects website here:
+Details can be found on the HECSU (Higher Education Careers Services Unit) website here:

-The full publication is available to download, free of charge, at: www.prospects.ac.uk/assets/assets/documents/WDGD_2011.pdf
+The most recent edition of the publication covers the first destinations of 2013 graduates and is available to download, free of charge, at: www.hecsu.ac.uk/assets/assets/documents/WDGD_Sept_2013.pdf

 5. What do Surrey graduates do?